MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/indexing.md

 One query can use multiple single field indexes where available.

 > [!NOTE]
-> Azure Cosmos DB for MongoDB vcore allows creating maximum of 64 indexes on a collection.
+> Azure Cosmos DB for MongoDB vCore allows creating maximum of 64 indexes on a collection.
 Depending on the tier, we can plan extension up to 300 indexes upon request.

 ## Compound indexes